axelpontetto/brightwheel-api/README.md

 1. According to the requirements, the input could be malformed, but since I added validations to the models I think it's not necessary to create an extra service to validate the input itself.
 In the case we must validate the input because some specific reason I can use the dry-validation gem, so that I can validate the json schema before processing it.

 1. Since it's not specified I decided to create the device if it doesn't exist before creating the readings.
+Since I'm using `find_or_create_by!` there is an edge case if two request arrives at the same time.
+In that case the readings for the second request could be lost.
+This situation could be fixed using background jobs with a retry or `create_or_find_by!` but it has some performance problems.

 1. In the device table add added a string field called uuid to simplify things.
 If that's not enough I could replace the original id with an uuid.